Tortilla wraps have been a regular staple for decades now, and serve many functions.

-For each wrap mix together about 1 heaping tsp of lingonberry with about 1/2 tsp of horseradish.
+For each wrap mix together about 1 heaping tsp of lingonberry with 1/4 - 1/2 tsp of horseradish.
 Spread this on the wrap; place 1-2 pieces of roast beef on top (depending on tortilla size); add a few greens and roll.

 Notes and Tips...

-- Ricotta - I like Salerno, full fat ricotta
+- Ricotta - I prefer full fat ricotta

-- Dried Fruit - while this can be a "mixture", I add sugar reduced craisins - but clearly anything goes - chop some dried apricots, add raisins, or currants or dried blueberries - etc....
+- Dried Fruit - while this can be a "mixture", I add sugar-reduced craisins - but clearly anything goes - chop some dried apricots, add raisins, or currants or dried blueberries, dried cherries - etc....

 - Nuts - my usual is unblanched, roasted almonds (chopped coarsely) - but there are no rules on this one